 The interviews and focus groups will be videotaped.
 The videotapes will be transcribed verbatim and destroyed after transcription.
-We aim to gain insight into the experiences of parents, children and HCPs using the ICP in practice.
+We aim to gain insight into the

+Inclusion criteria Parents HCPs Children Phase 1 Parent of a child with a life-limiting or life-threatening condition alive or deceased in the 36 months prior to the inclusion In possession of a completed ICP 1.0 Able to understand and follow study procedures Can read and understand the Dutch language Has completed the ICP 1.0 of a child with a life-limiting or life-threatening condition or has worked with the ICP 1.0 in practice.
+Can read and understand the Dutch language Known with a life-limiting or life-threatening condition 12 years or older In care of a CPC team In possession of a completed ICP 1.0 Deemed competent by parents and the lead physician Can read and understand the Dutch language Phase 4 Parent of a child with a life- limiting or life-threatening condition for whom a ICP 2.0 is in progress or completed within the implementation period Able to understand and follow study procedures Can read and understand the Dutch language Has completed the ICP 2.0 of a child with a life-limiting or life-threatening condition or has worked with the ICP 2.0 in practice.
+Can read and understand the Dutch language Known with a life-limiting or life-threatening condition 12 years or older In care of a CPC team In possession of a completed or in progress ICP 2.0 Deemed competent by parents and the lead physician Can read and understand the Dutch language experiences of parents, children and HCPs using the ICP in practice.
 This research therefore does not fit into a current trend.
 Thus, we use methods for 'generic' qualitative research.
-For the analysis, use is made of open and axial coding and constant comparison, in order to be able to make a good representation of the ICP in practice (22).
-Three researchers will be involved in the qualitative analyses (MK, JA and CJ).
-MK is an experienced qualitative researcher in the PPC field, JA and CJ are trained in qualitative analysis.
-The three researchers will independently read transcripts to get familiarized with the data and code several transcripts in order to develop an initial code tree (15).
-Thereafter, the codes and interpretations will be compared and categorized into themes and subthemes.
-Based on this code tree CJ will code the remaining transcripts.
+For the analysis, use is made of open and axial coding and constant comparison, in order to be able to make a good representation of the ICP in practice.
+Three researchers will be involved in the qualitative analyses (MCK, JLA-M and CYJ).
+MCK is an experienced qualitative researcher in the PPC field, JLA-M and CYJ are trained in qualitative analysis.
+The three researchers will independently read transcripts to get familiarised with the data and code several transcripts in order to develop an initial code tree.
+Thereafter, the codes and interpretations will be compared and categorised into themes and subthemes.
+Based on this code tree, CYJ will code the remaining transcripts.
 The transcripts from parents and HCPs will be first analysed separately and thereafter compared.
 The code tree will be evaluated with the team and adjusted during the coding process.
-Member-checking will be used by presenting a summary of the main results to key participants in the study (15).
+Memberchecking will be used by presenting a summary of the main results to key participants in the study.
 The qualitative analysis will be supported by the software program Atlas ti.

-The questionnaires are completed on a Likert scale, two-point scale, and open questions.
-All quantitative data will be descriptively analysed using mean, ±SD, median and interquartile range using the statistical software program SPSS.
-In addition, the satisfaction of HCPs with the ICP 1.0 and the ICP 2.0 will be analysed for differences, taking into account repeated measurements using a paired samples T-test.

-The quantitative and qualitative data will be analysed separately after which the separate results will be integrated (15).
+The questionnaires are completed on a Likert scale, two-point scale and open questions.
+All quantitative data will be descriptively analysed using mean, $\pm$ SD, median and IQR using the statistical software program SPSS v.
+28. In addition, the satisfaction of HCPs with the ICP 1.0 and the ICP 2.0 will be analysed for differences, taking into account repeated measurements using a paired samples t-test.
+The quantitative and qualitative data will be analysed separately after which the separate results will be integrated. $^{15}$

-Patient and Public involvement
+Patient and public involvement